FreeFitnessCalculators

 1. Prioritize Iron-Rich Foods During Your Period

-How to do it: Eat foods like lean red meat, lentils, spinach, and fortified cereals.
-Pair them with Vitamin C sources (like oranges or bell peppers) to boost absorption.
+How to do it: Eat lean red meat, lentils, spinach, or fortified cereals and pair them with vitamin C (orange, bell pepper) to boost absorption.
+If you have heavy bleeding or known iron deficiency, consult your clinician before supplementing.

 2. Boost Omega-3s for Menstrual Comfort

-Why it works: Omega-3 fatty acids reduce inflammation.
-This can ease menstrual cramps and discomfort.
-They also support overall hormone health.
+Why it works: Omega-3 fats reduce inflammation and can ease cramps and tenderness.

 3. Focus on Folate and B Vitamins in the Follicular Phase

-Why it works: B vitamins, especially folate, support cell growth and energy.
-They are essential for healthy egg development.
-They also aid in hormone metabolism.
+Why it works: Folate and B vitamins support cell growth and energy and are important for egg health.

-How to do it: Eat leafy greens, asparagus, avocado, and whole grains.
-Include lean proteins like chicken and eggs to get a full spectrum of B vitamins.
+How to do it: Eat leafy greens, asparagus, avocado, whole grains, eggs, and lean chicken during the follicular and ovulatory phases.

 A vibrant assortment of healthy foods on a plate, showcasing a balanced diet with fruits, vegetables, nuts, and grains, perfect for cycle syncing nutrition strategies.